-Blockchain is a distributed peer-to-peer topology system where data can be stored on thousands of global servers.
-At all times, anyone on the network can see everyone else’s transactions on a real-time basis, making it virtually impossible for one person to gain control of the data.
+Blockchain is a distributed peer-to-peer topology system storing data on thousands of global servers.
+Anyone on the network can always see everyone else’s transactions in real-time, making it virtually impossible for one person to gain control of the data.

-Blockchain creates unchangeable records that are time-stamped and linked to previous threads (a block) from a specified user.
+Blockchain creates unchangeable records that are time-stamped and linked to a specified user’s previous threads (a block).

-It has great potential for implementation with real estate transactions, supply chain management, electronic medical records and even the voting process.
+It has great potential for implementation with real estate transactions, supply chain management, electronic medical records, and even voting.

 What is Cybersecurity?

 Cybersecurity is defined as the prevention of, damage to, protection of, and restoration of computers and electronic communications.
-It is intended to ensure business data’s availability, authentication and confidentiality.
+It is intended to ensure business data availability, authentication, and confidentiality.